gappy401/Deep-IIoT-Anomaly-Detection-In-Time-Series-Data/README.md

 ## 3. Methodology

-### 3.1 Data Description
+### 3.1 ### <a href="https://archive.ics.uci.edu/dataset/791/metropt+3+dataset" target="_blank">Data</a>
 We utilize a time series dataset from an Industrial IoT environment.
-The dataset includes various sensor readings, such as TP2 (compressor pressure), DV_pressure, Oil_temperature, Motor_current, DV_eletric, Towers, LPS, Oil_level, Caudal_impulses, and a label for anomalies (`anomalous_hour`).
-Anomalies are detected based on predefined thresholds or expert annotations.
+The dataset includes various sensor readings, such as TP2 (compressor pressure), DV_pressure, Oil_temperature, Motor_current, DV_eletric, Towers, LPS, Oil_level, Caudal_impulses, and proviedes with timestamps of anomalous behaviour.
 Preprocessing steps include data normalization, handling missing values, and converting timestamps to a standard format.

 ### 3.2 Model Architecture
 - **Autoencoders**: A deep autoencoder architecture is employed with multiple encoder and decoder layers to compress and reconstruct the input data.
 Anomalies are detected based on reconstruction error.